 CBD and hunger: the bottom line

-While there’s still a lot we need to learn about CBD and its relationship with hunger, we think it's safe to say that CBD is unlikely to make you excessively hungry based on the available evidence.
-It’s even unclear whether there’s any significant biochemical underpinning to the “munchies” phenomenon associated with THC, so any potential connection between CBD and increased appetite is much more likely to be based on pop culture misconceptions than hard science.
+There’s still a lot we need to learn about CBD and its relationship with hunger.
+We think it's safe to say, though, that the available evidence indicates CBD is unlikely to make you excessively hungry.
+It’s unclear whether there’s even any significant biochemical underpinning to the THC “munchies,” so any potential connection between CBD and increased appetite is much more likely to be based in pop culture misconceptions than hard science.